SayakaIsBaka/sayaslicer/README.md

 The following features are less likely to be implemented but might be done depending on whether I feel like it or if there's enough demand for it:
 - Load / save project
-- Copy / paste measures (doesn't make that much sense since markers aren't are stored using their absolute value, maybe something similar to Vim's visual mode?)
+- Copy / paste measures (doesn't make that much sense since markers are stored using their absolute value, maybe something similar to Vim's visual mode?)
 - Better BPM change support (BMSE clipboard support and proper grid display)

 ## Credits